ilkkamtk/WSK/project/testing.md

 Steps to follow TDD:

 1. Write a list of user stories that describe what the application should do.
 These user stories should be non-technical (the type of thing that a customer would write).
-2. Pick a user story and express the user story in a unit test.
+2. Pick a user story and express the user story in a unit/itegration/end-to-end test.
 3. Write just enough code to pass the unit test.
 In other words, do the simplest thing that could possibly work to pass the unit test.
 4. Consider refactoring your code to improve the design of your application.
 You can fearlessly refactor because your code is covered by unit tests.
 5. Repeat steps 2 – 3 until you have completed the application (keeping in mind that the user stories might change over the course of the process of writing the application).